 The judges comment on gender roles and married relationships, but not from a particularly feminist perspective.
 On the stripper pole controversy, they concluded that angry wives do not make good strippers.
 Fair enough, but not a deep feminist insight.

 The petty disagreements are sometimes mildly entertaining, but in the end The Marriage Ref is not worth it.

 TRANSform Me: TRANSpirational!

 “Did you ever feel that who you are on the inside didn’t fit who you are on the outside?”
-Three transgendered women–Laverne Cox (of I Want to Work for Diddy), Jamie Clayton and Nina Poon–use their female expertise to make over a cis-gendered woman.
+Three transgender women—Laverne Cox, Jamie Clayton and Nina Poon—use their female expertise to make over a cis-gender woman.
 The trio travel in their “glambulance” to a subject’s house to revamp her closet and boost her self-esteem.

 “We were always girls, we just weren’t born girls on the outside…so we took steps to change that,” Cox tells the first makeover subject, who is initially shocked to meet the transgender trio.
 But soon she warms to them, and by episode end she’s cured of both her glitter eyeliner and her transphobia.

 In VH1’s bonus interviews with Cox, she explains that she created the show because people weren’t making characters for trans people.
 This show helps to both increase their positive representation in the media (outside of Logo) and to educate the public on transgender issues.